Skip to Main Content

 Agricultural Framing in an Urban Setting

 The name carries a deliberate signal. 庄腳 (tzuang-kha) is a Taiwanese Hokkien term evoking the countryside and village life, and 牧場農場 translates roughly as ranch and farm.
 Together they position this as a venue that sources, or at least identifies, with agricultural origins, framing the protein and produce on the table as coming from somewhere specific rather than an anonymous supply chain.
-This kind of rural-reference branding has become common in Taiwan's premium casual dining segment, where provenance language does work that formal credentials once did.
+This kind of rural-reference branding has become common in Taiwan's casual dining segment, where provenance language does work that formal credentials once did.

 How the Meal Moves